Republican Health Care: A Mother’s Heartbreaking Plea For Senator To ‘Stand Up To This Immoral Bill’

 Manchin added that “this is a bad bill for West Virginia, and it was made worse because, in the rush to pass it, House leadership skipped the hard work of writing our laws and put politics ahead of policy.”

-A further point of contention for Manchin is the provision that will provide tax cuts for the wealthy of $661 billion while eliminating health care services “for our country’s most vulnerable.”
+A further point of contention for Manchin is the provision that it will provide tax cuts for the wealthy of $661 billion while eliminating health care services “for our country’s most vulnerable.”

 In an unprecedented move, former President Barack Obama has reentered the political fray to express his dismay at the Republican Party’s approach to health care.